-Underground City – Kaymakli, Turkey – Plan your visit.
+Underground City – Kaymakli, Turkey with KIDS

 Underground City – Kaymakli, Turkey

-This UNESCO site will be at the top of the list of things the kids love – acting like giant ants?
+This UNESCO site will be at the top of the list of things kids love in Turkey – acting like giant ants?
 Underground city?
-Kid will LOVE!
 This photo lets you understand the similarity between this city and an ant farm.
 Imagine the planning and the time to carve it out.
 Early civil engineers?
 Architects?
 Construction crews?

 Do you think we could do this now?
-I just think of people evacuating Houston during a hurricane a few years back….the outbound freeways were locked up AND the inbound freeway lanes were empty – insanity.
+I just think of people evacuating Houston during a hurricane a few years back….the outbound freeways were locked up AND yet the inbound freeway lanes were empty.
+It was complete insanity.
 We could take a lesson from the ancient people of Kaymakli who clearly had this down evacuation process down to a science.

 The animals had a large living area with sections carved out for food and water.
 Even spots where you could tie the animals were carved!
 Every detail was planned.

 The wealthy had living areas at the upper levels of the seven story city while the poor had smaller living areas in the lowest areas.
 Ask the kids if this might be the reason the wealthy were called the ‘upper’ class.

 - They grew old or sick and died.
 In addition to the living and community gathering areas there was a cemetery.
 To avoid the smell of decomposing bodies, the deceased were mummified before burying.
 Graves each had a stone placed on top.

+- They needed fresh air.
 The city had a marvelous design.
 Vertical ventilation tunnels had spots carved into the walls to be used like a ladder so soldiers could come down to give reports or warnings.
 These tunnels also had a pulley system so water could be sent down and chamber pots could be sent up to be emptied.

-Protection from the enemy was key.
-Water wells did not go all the way above ground.
-This way, enemies could not poison the water.
-Smart thinking!
-If an enemy managed to find their way to the living areas, residents would blow out the oil lamps.
-Residents knew their way around, but an enemy was suddenly in a maze in the pitch darkness.
+What if an enemy does come in: If an enemy managed to find their way to the living areas, residents would blow out the oil lamps.
+While the underground city residents knew their way around an enemy was suddenly in a maze in the pitch darkness.
 Residents would throw stones or otherwise torment the intruder.

-If enough warning was given, residents would close off the tunnels by rolling these large stones across the walkways.
+Escape if needed: If enough warning was given, residents would close off the tunnels by rolling these large stones across the walkways.
 Six to eight men would roll the stone in place as a door and close off the tunnel.
 If need be there was an escape tunnel leading to another underground city – 9 km away!

 This would not be an easy escape as the tunnels are quite small.
 I’m 5’1″ and still had to bend over or squat and duck walk to get through some of them.
 Nine kilometers is a LONG way to rush as quickly as possible through small corridors to escape.

 This UNESCO World Heritage Site was one in a million sight for a family vacation!